MasoudBimar/Typescript-Step-by-Step/src/3-oop-with-typescript/oop-with-typescript.md

 }
 ```

+They reduce boilerplate, but be careful not to accidentally shadow fields by redeclaring them in subclasses.

 ## Getters & Setters

-Why using Getters & Setters is clean
+Why getters and setters are useful:

-- \_name and \_price are private, guaranteeing invariants.
+- `_name` and `_price` are private, guaranteeing invariants.
 - Getters and setters provide controlled access with validation.
 - The class surface stays minimal and predictable.
-- Works naturally with frameworks like Angular, where computed values or validation logic often go into getters/setters.

 ```ts
 class Product {